 Make Time for an Appointment With Keyword Planner

 Now that you've brainstormed some worthy property management keywords, it's time to use the Google Ads Keyword Planner to pare down your keyword list.

-You should now have a list of keywords that'll help define your marketing vision moving forward.
+You should now have a list of keywords to help define your marketing vision moving forward.
 While it took some time, it was probably more affordable than that pair of Ray-Bans.
-To make things even more painless, you can even download HubSpot's free SEO template to help you track and organize your keywords.

 Remember, keywords — like your vision — can change over time.
 Keep up with your relevance by evaluating the performance of your keywords at least once a quarter to maintain and grow your online presence.
 As you see opportunities to go after new keywords or reduce the usage of outdated words, update your content to keep it relevant.

 However, your keywords are only as effective as the marketing strategy they're a part of!
 It's never the wrong time to examine your property management marketing strategy as a whole!
 If you need some guidance, schedule a thorough check-up with Geekly Media!
 As HubSpot Certified Diamond Partners, we're uniquely qualified to help you assess the health of your marketing strategy.